 Our interest income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent any of our debt investments include floating interest rates.
-As of March 31, 2013, approximately 91% of our portfolio investments (based on cost) contained floating interest rates.
-Assuming no changes to our investment portfolio, a 1% upward or downward change in interest rates over the next twelve months would increase or decrease our interest income from debt investments by approximately \$158,000.
+As of June 30, 2013, approximately 92% of our portfolio investments (based on cost) contained floating interest rates.
+Assuming no changes to our investment portfolio and taking into account the interest rate floors, a 1% upward or downward change in interest rates over the next twelve months would increase or decrease our interest income from debt investments by approximately \$3,000.